 Spanish refugee women in transit in France

 The third Fenix-Congress (2018), Spanish Exile and Italian Immigration in Argentina (1930-1976): Gender, Politics, and Culture reflects on women refugees’ and migrants’ experiences in Argentina.
 This third Fenix congress aims at gendering the image of Spanish exile and Italian migration in Argentina.
-The results of this first congress are published as a series of 4 Special Issues in the Journal Romance Studies (2020-2021, 38.2, 38.3, 38.4 and 39.1).
+The results of this congress are published as a series of 4 Special Issues (the 3d, 4th, 5th and 6th Special Issue of Fenix Network) in the Journal Romance Studies (2020-2021, 38.2, 38.3, 38.4 and 39.1).
 For more information, see Argentina.

 The second Fenix-Congress (2016), Escritoras españolas en el exilio mexicano: una perspectiva transgeneracional adopts a transgenerational and gendered perspective on the Spanish exile in Mexico.
-The Fenix-members who participate in this congress discuss and compare the strategies used by first generation exiles to reconstruct their identity in between two home countries with the strategies used by the second generation of women exiles, the “daughters” of the exile, to define their transnational identities.
+The Fenix-members discuss and compare the strategies used by first and second generation exiles to construct their identity in between two home countries with the strategies used by the second generation of women exiles, the “daughters” of the exile, to define their transnational identities.

 Escritoras españolas en el exilio mexicano

-The first Fenix-Congress (2015), Writing the Hybrid self: the daughters of the Spanish exile (1975 - 2015), focuses on Spanish women in Latin American exile of the second generation who express their hybrid selves, in between different homelands, via hybrid writing.
-Their texts question the borders of identity by crossing and re-crossing borders between literary genres.
+The first Fenix-Congress (2015), Writing the Hybrid self: the daughters of the Spanish exile (1975 - 2015), focuses on Spanish women in Latin American exile of the second generation who question the borders of traditional literary genres in their writing.
 The result of this first Fenix-collaboration is the Special Issue Escribir en Nepantla (Anales de Literatura Hispanoamericana, vol. 44, 2015), which examines hybridity and its meaning in Angelina Muñiz-Huberman’s work.